Cindy Sherman.

 Here are some photos I like:

 All these photos are incredibly dramatic, from the intense facial expressions to the detailed backgrounds, each with there own unique stories.
 The photo with Muhammad Ali (likely the most famous boxer of all time), is particularly dramatic.
 It shows a victorious Ali standing over the defeated Sonny Liston, shot during a 1965 world title fight.
 Leifer admitted that luck played a big part in getting this picture, since if he was positioned in a different part of the ring, it would the photo would never of been as famous.
 However, even with his luck, creating a photo like this requires lot of skill, as the cameras back then where not as easy to use as they are now, as well as trying to get that close to the ring side.
-The buzz and excitement is also been presented very well in this image, with countless camera all around the right, and the tense Ali standing in the centre of the frame.
+The buzz and excitement is also been presented very well in this image, with countless camera all around the ring, and the tense Ali standing in the centre of the frame.
 Below are some quotes that I will take note on with my photos:

 “I always try to tell a story with my pictures.
 You have to know the sport and the athletes to be able to anticipate the action.”